 Stonecrop prefers dry conditions and only needs occasional watering once established.
 Soak the soil heavily right after planting and then again before the cold weather occurs.
 Once the extensive root system develops, let the soil dry out between watering.

-One problem that Sedum ‘Purple Emperor’ develop when over-watered is heavy flower heads on weak stems.
+One problem that Hylotelephium telephium 'Purple Emperor' develop when overwatered is heavy flower heads on weak stems.
 To solve this problem, cut the flower stems back by a third of their length before the flower heads form.
 This causes the plant to grow shorter, stronger stems.
-Otherwise, the only pruning this stonecrop needs is the removal of old leaves when new leaves appear.
+Otherwise, the only pruning this Stonecrop needs is the removal of old leaves when new leaves appear.

-Sedum ‘Purple Emperor’ needs dividing every 2 to 3 years in the early spring.
+Hylotelephium telephium 'Purple Emperor' needs dividing every 2 to 3 years in the early spring.
 Lift the plant out of the ground with a shovel and pull the clump into separate plants.
-Replant the original plant, and then plant the new stonecrop in a new location.
+Replant the original plant, and then plant the new Stonecrop in a new location.

 - Back to genus Hylotelephium